mysticatea/npm-run-all/docs/node-api.md

     Default is `false`.
   - **options.maxParallel** `number` --
     The maximum number of parallelism.
+    This option is valid only with `options.parallel` option.
     Default is `Number.POSITIVE_INFINITY`.
   - **options.npmPath** `string` --
     The path to npm.